marshmallow-code/marshmallow/docs/nesting.rst

 Nesting a schema within itself
 ------------------------------

-If the object to be marshalled has a relationship to an object of the same type, you can nest the `Schema` within itself by passing a callable that returns an instance of the same schema.
+If the object to be marshalled has a relationship to an object of the same type, you can nest the `Schema <marshmallow.Schema>` within itself by passing a callable that returns an instance of the same schema.

 .. code-block:: python